Online reputation management: the ultimate guide

 Finding brand-related articles is also one of the tasks performed with a social listening tool.
 And it’s a very important one.
 There may be people reading guides, stories, and brand comparisons containing your brand.
 And all is well if those are fair and positive descriptions of your brand.
 But what if they contain wrong information that costs you thousands of users who read these articles?

-In this case, it’s important to find these articles, reach out to the authors, and ask them to update or fix the information, or offer to do this for them.
+In this case, it’s important to find these articles using, reach out to the authors, and ask them to update or fix the information, or offer to do this for them.
+This is easily done with social listening tools and ORM tools.

 3. Monitor reviews.